 Your employer may have closed their business during COVID-19 restrictions and sent you home.
 This is called a temporary lay-off.
 During lay off you remain an employee even if you are not being paid.
 Find out more about lay-off and short-time working.

-Employers can use the Employment COVID-19 Wage Subsidy Scheme to help them with some of the costs of paying wages.
+Employers can use the Employment Wage Subsidy Scheme to help them with some of the costs of paying wages.
 This means that workers retain their link with employers and they do not need to personally submit a jobseeker's claim.

 If your employer reduces your hours to 3 days or less per week from your normal full-time hours, you can apply for a payment called Short Time Work Support which is a form of Jobseeker’s Benefit.

 Your employer can also put you on short-time working which is a more formal procedure and applies where, due to a reduction in the amount of work to be done, either:

-- Due to a reduction in the amount of work to be done, your weekly pay is less than half your normal weekly pay or
+- Your weekly pay is less than half your normal weekly pay or

-- Your hours worked are reduced to less than half your normal weekly working hours
+- The hours you work are reduced to less than half your normal weekly working hours